 Generally, your recipient can only see three things for every email you send to decide if it is worth reading.

-• The Sender name
+- The Sender’s name

-• The Email Subject
+- The Email Subject

-• And The email preview.
+- And the email preview.

 The email subject line is a more decisive factor affecting the open rate than the other.